 If the first argument is !, the expression is true if and only if the second argument is null.
-If the first argument is one of the unary conditional operators listed above under CONDI-TIONAL EXPRESSIONS, the expression is true if the unary test is true.
+If the first argument is one of the unary conditional operators listed above under CONDITIONAL EXPRESSIONS, the expression is true if the unary test is true.
 If the first argument is not a valid unary conditional operator, the expression is false.

-If the second argument is one of the binary conditional operators listed above under CON-DITIONAL EXPRESSIONS, the result of the expression is the result of the binary test using the first and third arguments as operands.
+The following conditions are applied in the order listed.
+If the second argument is one of the binary conditional operators listed above under CONDITIONAL EXPRESSIONS, the result of the expression is the result of the binary test using the first and third arguments as operands.
 The $-\mathbf{a}$ and $-\mathbf{o}$ operators are considered binary operators when there are three arguments.
 If the first argument is !, the value is the negation of the two-argument test using the second and third arguments.
-If the first arguments.
-If the first arguments.
-If the first arguments.
-If the second and third arguments.
 If the first argument is exactly (and the third argument is exactly), the result is the one-argument test of the second argument.
 Otherwise, the expression is false.